 Often this means seeking out talent from across the globe to produce new content and ensure that your web presence clearly aligns with local values and expectations.
 Tapping this worldwide expertise, however, requires the use of a cloud-based platform that enables collaboration anywhere, anytime.

 Web based translation tools enable translators to log in and start projects whenever and wherever they need to.
 Your marketing and content experts will be able to see exactly how much progress has been made.
 On top of it all, your translators gain access to a glossary and style guide that reflects your branded content requirements.

 Attempting global translation without the cloud is an uphill battle at best.

-4. Scale With Translation Management at Speed
+4. Scale at Speed with a Translation Management System

 Once you’ve made the successful jump into a new community and begun implementing a thorough positioning strategy, the natural desire is to hit the ground running with greater speed, especially if you’ve identified an “underserved” market niche with unique language requirements.